myaxxxxx/speech-to-text-share-adapter/README.md

 1. Please Download [Mustc-v1](https://docs.google.com/forms/d/e/1FAIpQLSer9jNfUtxbi610n3T6diXRlANBbuzShsCje-GtKs1Sngh0YQ/viewform?pli=1) dataests.

-   *Note: We find that it appears that the original dataset [website](https://www.fbk.eu/en/research-centers/) hides the download link.
+   *Note: It appears that the original dataset [website](https://www.fbk.eu/en/research-centers/) hides the download link.
 However the dataset can still be downloaded after filling out the dataset request form directly.
 So we recommend that you use this method.*

 2. Make directories to store ST (MuST-C) and datasets.
 Please specify the target language.